This was supposed to be a soliloquy

 like the picture books your teacher reads

-while you sit crisscross on the carpet floor.
+as you sit crisscross on the carpet floor.

-I thought of stuffy Georgian satirists
+I imagined those stuffy Georgian satirists,

-Ambrose Philips, Samuel Johnson, Pope
+Ambrose Philips, Samuel Johnson, Pope,

-aristocratic wit that essays only what
+aristocratic wit that assays and

-pleases it, contemplates in heroic couplets
+contemplates in heroic couplets,

 de Born would give a lengthy tract